 Timescale: Execution times of the project in which the benefits should be realized.

 Costs: Summary of the costs, including the current operating costs and the maintenance costs of the project in respect to the financial plan.

 Evaluation of the investment: compares benefits and dis-benefits with the costs of the project and the ongoing costs of operation and maintenance.

 Main risks: assessment and summary of all main risks related to the project, their probable impact and action to undertake when the risks materialize.

-Where can I find more data/sources to elaborate the Business Case?
+Where can I find more data/sources to elaborate on the Business Case?

-Within the PRINCE2 approach the executive is the one accountable for the Business case.
-This does not mean that he/she is the one that actually writes it, however he/she is responsible for the creation and the approval.
+The executive is the one accountable for the Business Case.
+This does not mean that he/she is the one that actually writes it; however, he/she is responsible for the creation and the approval.

-Economic analysis – elaborated information of economical environment
+Economic analysis – elaborated information of the economic environment.